 In 2002, we adopted SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets" ("SFAS No. 144") that supersedes SFAS No. 121, "Accounting for the Impairment of Long-Lived Assets and for Long-Lived Assets to Be Disposed of."
 SFAS No. 144 supersedes the accounting and reporting provisions of APB Opinion No. 30, "Reporting the Results of Operations - Reporting the Effects of Disposal of a Segment of a Business, and Extraordinary, Unusual and Infrequently Occurring Events and Transactions" for the disposal of a segment of a business.
 SFAS No. 144 provides a framework for the evaluation of impairment of long-lived assets, the treatment of assets held for sale or to be otherwise disposed of, and the reporting of discontinued operations.
 SFAS No. 144 requires us to reclassify any material operations related to consolidated properties sold during the period that were not classified as held for sale as of December 31, 2001 to discontinued operations.
-We have reclassified the results of operations of the 13 properties sold during 2003 and the one property sold in 2004 described in Note 4 to discontinued operations in the accompanying statements of operations and comprehensive income for 2003 and 2002.
+We have reclassified the results of operations and comprehensive income for 2003 and 2002.
 Their results of operations were not material to 2001.
-Revenues included in discontinued operations were \$42.3 million for the year ended December 31, 2003.
+Revenues included in discontinued operations were \$47.8 million for the year ended December 31, 2003 and \$72.1 million for the year ended December 31, 2002.